kittykatattack/learningPixi/README.md

 (And it's not just some junky "e-book", but a real, heavy, paper book, published by Springer, the world's largest publisher!
 That means you can invite your friends over, set it on fire, and roast marshmallows!!)
-There's 80% more content, and it's packed full of all the essential techniques you need to know to use Pixi to make all kinds of interactive applications and games.
+There's 80% more content than what's in this tutorial, and it's packed full of all the essential techniques you need to know to use Pixi to make all kinds of interactive applications and games.